 In some cases men have come to me because they feel they want to work with a male psychotherapist - this could be related to specific male issues, or simply a desire for a more direct and engaged form of psychotherapy and counselling.
 In other cases, my female counselling colleagues have referred their male clients to me, feeling that the issues arising in session could be better addressed with a male therapist.

 Some men are heartened by the fact that I myself am a father, a partner, a son, and a brother, and have a capacity to empathise with their experience of being a man in the 21st century.
 Others appreciate the fact that I'm not going to diagnose them with a mental illnesses or prescribe medication.
 They like the fact that I have trained in a broad number of psychotherapeutic modalities but practice within a non-medical framework.

-I now identify working with men as a key focus of my psychotherapeutic practice.
-If you are a man who is contemplating counselling, and you would like to learn more, I'd be glad to hear from you.
+I now identify working with men as a key focus of my psychotherapeutic practice, and have successfully helped a great many men improve themselves and better serve their families and communities.
+If you are a man - or care for a man - who is contemplating counselling, and you would like to learn more, I'd be glad to hear from you.

 SOME OF THE REASONS MEN WORK WITH ME:

 Finding a greater sense of purpose